gowravl/vscode-commands-helper/README.md

 - **command**: The terminal command to be executed when the task is run.
 - **iconId**: The icon displayed alongside the task label in VSCode.

+## Acknowledgments

+- Thanks to the authors of [vscode-action-buttons](https://github.com/seunlanlege/vscode-action-buttons/) library for inspiration.

-<a href="https://www.flaticon.com/free-icons/gear" title="gear icons">Gear icons created by Eucalyp - Flaticon</a>
+- <a href="https://www.flaticon.com/free-icons/gear" title="gear icons">Gear icons created by Eucalyp - Flaticon</a>